 - Personal liability coverage

-Each coverage area has its own limits.
-So when you customize your insurance policy to meet your needs, you can select how much coverage you’ll have for each of these categories (within a certain range, of course).
+Each area has its own coverage limit.
+So when you customize your renters or home insurance policy to meet your needs, you can select how much coverage you’ll have for each of these categories (within a certain range, of course).

-For personal liability, coverage will typically start at $100,000, which means your insurance company will pay up to $100,000 in legal fees, medical bills, or damages per claim.
+For personal liability insurance, coverage will typically start at $100,000, which means your renters or homeowners insurance company will pay up to $100,000 in legal fees, medical expenses, or damages per liability claim.

-If you’d like to increase that coverage limit, you can go right ahead!
+If you’d like to increase that policy limit, you can go right ahead!
 Increasing your coverage amount will probably cause your premium to go up a bit, but no worries – it shouldn’t be too drastic.
-It should only cost a few extra dollars per month.

 Examples of personal liability coverage

-Let’s say you decide to throw a house party for your best friend’s birthday.
+Let’s say you and a family member decide to throw a house party for your best friend’s birthday.
 All is fine and well, until your klutzy friend slips and falls in your kitchen, twisting his ankle.
 He heads over to the hospital, receives his medical bills, and decides to sue you (bummer!).

-If this happens, your renters or homeowners insurance policy might just cover the costs of his medical bills and your legal fees, all thanks to your personal liability coverage.
+If this happens, your renters or homeowners policy might just cover the costs of his medical bills and your legal fees, all thanks to your personal liability insurance.

 Let’s say you take Fido, your pup, to the dog park.
 He spots his doggy BFF, Rex, and the two start playing.
 Cute!